arnaudrenaud/command-line-data-wrangling/readme.md

 `1d` stands for "delete line number 1", `-i` for "in-place".
 The arbitrary `.original` extension is appended to the original files.

-    # On Windows (not possible to specify a specific filename to append to the copies of the original files)
+    # On Windows (not possible to specify a specific pattern to append to the original filenames)
     !sed -i "1d" *.tsv

 Let's check the list of the files in our working directory: